Postnationalism: Postnationalism and human rights

 In the scholarly literature, postnationalism is linked to the expansion of international human rights law and norms.
 International human rights norms are reflected in a growing stress on the rights of individuals in terms of their "personhood," not just their citizenship.
 International human rights law does not recognize the right of entry to any state by non-citizens, but demands that individuals should be judged increasingly on universal criteria not particularistic criteria (such as blood descent in ethnicity, or favoring a particular sex).
 This has impacted citizenship and immigration law, especially in western countries.
 The German parliament, for example, has felt pressure to, and has diluted (if not eradicated), citizenship based on ethnic descent, which had caused German-born Turks, for example, to be excluded from German citizenship.
 Scholars identified with this argument include Yasemin Soysal, David Jacobson, and Saskia Sassen.

 In the European Union

-The European integration has created a system of supranational entities and is often discussed in relationship to the concept of postnationalism.
+European integration has created a system of supranational entities and is often discussed in relationship to the concept of postnationalism.

 In Canada

-During the 2011 election, John Ibbitson when describing what he describes the fading issues of the "Laurentian Consensus" argued that they were responsible for turning Canada into the first post national state.
-In 2015, Canadian Prime Minister Justin Trudeau while defining Canadian values declared his country to be the world’s first postnational state.
-In 2019, Robert Dutrisac writing in Le Devoir, associated with multiculturalism, which he described as an ideology associated with English Canada.
-While, John Weissenberger associated the Trudeau description as an argument that Laurentian Elite have" diluted the “Laurentian” nature of the class and boosted their disdain for national character."
+In June 2000, Liberal Prime Minister Jean Chrétien described Canada as a post-national state in a speech.
+During the 2011 election, John Ibbitson argued that in the fading issues of the "Laurentian Consensus" were responsible for turning Canada into the first post-national state.
+In 2015, Canadian Prime Minister Justin Trudeau, while defining Canadian values, suggested his country could be considered the world’s first post-national state.